 As a proud Tucson native, I feel honored to work for an organization that gives so much back to the community and landscape that shaped who I am today.
-I grew up playing in the neighborhood wash (now gone to make way for a road expansion), watching from the roof as coyotes, javelina, and jackrabbits migrated through our yard, and camping with friends and family in our Sky Island mountain ranges.
-I have experience in operating heavy equipment on a large-scale composting facility, working with local utility companies to integrate renewable energy into their long-term vision, and chairing a university funding committee for sustainability projects around campus, among many other experiences.
-In 2014, I received a BA in Environmental Studies and a BS in Natural Resources from the University of Arizona.
-Returning to my alma mater, in 2017 I completed an M.S. in Water, Society and Policy, focusing on long-term ecological and cultural restoration of the Santa Cruz River Basin.
-When not working, studying, or dedicating time to one of my many other commitments, you might see me riding my bike throughout town with my pup–and beloved Sky Island Alliance Office Receptionist, Shanti–climbing solo at the gym, or in a hatha yoga class.
-Most likely though, I’ll be spending my time with dear friends and family, cooking something delicious (preferably in the great outdoors).Phone: 520-624-7080
+I grew up playing in the neighborhood wash (now gone to make way for a road expansion), watching from the roof as coyotes, javelina, and jackrabbits migrated through our yard, and camping with friends and family in the Sky Island region.
+I have experience in operating heavy equipment on a large-scale composting facility, working with local utility companies to integrate renewable energy into their long-term vision, and chairing a university funding committee for sustainability-related projects around campus, among many other experiences.
+In 2014, I received a B.A. in Environmental Studies and a B.S. in Natural Resources from the University of Arizona.
+Returning to my alma mater, in 2017 I completed an M.S. in Water, Society and Policy, focusing on long-term ecological and cultural restoration of the Santa Cruz River.
+Outside the office, you might see me riding my bike throughout town with my pup–and beloved Sky Island Alliance Office Receptionist, Shanti–climbing solo at the gym, or in a hatha yoga class.
+Most likely though, I’ll be spending my time with dear friends and family or cooking something delicious (most likely in the great outdoors).Phone: 520-624-7080 x 25